-Bronze is used when a surface is to be given a metallic sheen, but gilding with genuine gold leaf or metal leaf is not an option for cost reasons.
+Bronze is used when a surface is to be given a metallic sheen and, for costs reasons, gilding with genuine gold leaf or imitation gold leaf is not an option.
 However, this alloy made from copper and zinc is not weather-resistant.
-Through careful processing oxidation can be delayed, however, the process cannot be stopped altogether.
+Even though careful processing can delay oxidation, the process cannot be stopped altogether.

-- Transparent, acid-free lacquers, which can be thinned with white spirit
+- Transparent, acid-free varnishes which can be thinned with white spirit

 - Gum arabic dissolved in water

-- Gelatine solution with a few drops of methylated spirit and added sugar water
+- Gelatine solution with a few drops of spirit with a small addition of sugar water

-Bronzing with a lacquer coating means that the direct application of bronze onto an amalgamated surface enables a sealed, shiny and metallic surface.
-However, this must be continuously resealed with an acid-free lacquer.
+Bronzing with a varnish tincture directly applied onto a mixtionised surface gives a sealed, shiny and metallic surface.
+However, this must be immediately sealed with an acid-free varnish.

-Tip: Removing old coats of bronze is very labour-intensive and is not gentle on the substrate.
-Before processing bronze, the intended use must first be carefully considered.
-Bear in mind that old gilding can be quickly “restored” with a coat of bronze, however the substrate will be irreparably damaged with regard to future use.
+Tip: Removing old coatings of bronze is very labour-intensive and not gentle on the substrate.
+Before processing bronze, the intended use must be carefully considered.
+Bear in mind that old gildings can be quickly “restored” with a coat of bronze, however the substrate will be irreparably damaged for future use.